-Affiliated Principal Investigators are scientists working in the broader local biomedical community who has a clear and long term scientific relationship with the IMS-MRL.
+Affiliated Principal Investigators are scientists working in the broader local biomedical community who have a clear and long term scientific relationship with the IMS-MRL.

 The status is renewable every 3 years and so long as scientific relationships with the Institute remain strong.